-Notes 2020 HK\$'000 2019 HK\$'000
+Notes 2021 HK\$'000 2020 HK\$'000

-Payments for life insurance policies - First life insurance policy (the "First Policy") - Second life insurance policy (the "Second Policy") (a) (b) 2,197 4,258
+Payments for life insurance policies - First life insurance policy (the "First Policy") - Second life insurance policy (the "Second Policy") (a) (b) 2,272 4,364 2,197 4,258

-6,455
+6,636 6,455

 - (a) In 2012, the Group entered into a life insurance policy with an insurance company to insure a director of the Company.
 Under this policy, the Group is the beneficiary and policy holder and the total insured sum is United States Dollar ("USD") 1,000,000 (equivalent to HK\$7,800,000).
 The Group paid a single premium of USD250,000 (equivalent to HK\$1,950,000) at inception.
 The Group can, at any time, withdraw cash based on the account value of the policy ("Account Value") at the date of withdrawal, which is determined by the gross premium paid plus accumulated guaranteed interest earned and minus any charges made in accordance with the terms and conditions of the policy.
-If withdrawal is made between the 1st to 15th policy year, there is a specified amount of surrender charge deducted from Account Value.
-This insurance company will pay the Group a guaranteed interest at 4.2% per annum for the first year and a variable return per annum afterwards (with minimum guaranteed interest rate of 3% per annum) during the effective period of the policy. - (b) In 2012, the Group also entered into a life insurance policy with another insurance company to insure the same director of the Company.
+If withdrawal is made during the 1st to 15th policy year, a specified amount of surrender charge would be deducted from the Account Value.
+This insurance company will pay the Group a guaranteed interest rate at 4.2% per annum for the first year and a variable return per annum afterwards (with minimum guaranteed interest rate of 3% per annum) during the effective period of the policy. - (b) In 2012, the Group also entered into a life insurance policy with another insurance company to insure the same director of the Company.
 Under this policy, the Group is the beneficiary and policy holder and the total insured sum is USD2,507,610 (equivalent to HK\$19,559,000).
 The Group paid a single premium of USD500,000 (equivalent to HK\$3,900,000) at inception.
 The Group can, at any time, withdraw cash based on the Account Value at the date of withdrawal, which is determined by the gross premium paid plus accumulated guaranteed interest earned and minus any charges made in accordance with the terms and conditions of the policy.
-If withdrawal is made between the 1st to 18th policy year, there is a specified amount of surrender charge deducted from Account Value.
-This insurance company will pay the Group a guaranteed interest at 4.25% per annum for the first year and a variable return per annum afterwards (with minimum guaranteed interest rate of 2.5% per annum) during the effective period of the policy.
+If withdrawal is made during the 1st to 18th policy year, a specified amount of surrender charge would be deducted from the Account Value.
+This insurance company will pay the Group a guaranteed interest rate at 4.25% per annum for the first year and a variable return per annum afterwards (with minimum guaranteed interest rate of 2.5% per annum) during the effective period of the policy.